 How the industry is reducing delays caused by flooding

-- When flood warnings from the Environment Agency and Flood Forecasting Centre are received, deploy staff and equipment to at-risk areas so action is taken quickly
+- When flood warnings are received from the Environment Agency and Flood Forecasting Centre, staff and equipment are deployed to at-risk areas so that action can be taken quickly

-- Deploy flood defence systems including modular ridged barriers with a membrane that seals to prevent water getting on the railway, and inflatable barriers which are filled with flood water
+- Flood defence systems are deployed, including barriers with a membrane that seals to prevent water getting through, and inflatable barriers which are filled with flood water

-- Clear branches and leaves from ditches and culverts on and near the railway
+- Branches, leaves and debris are cleared from ditches and drainage systems on and near the railway

-- Building pumping stations in locations which are prone to flooding so we can quickly pump flood water away
+- Building pumping stations in locations which are prone to flooding so that flood water can be quickly pumped away

-- When lines that are at risk of flooding are renewed, the tracks and signalling equipment are raised
+- When flood-prone lines are renewed, the tracks and signalling equipment are installed at a higher level

-- Review planning applications for developments near the railway to make sure they include adequate drainage systems
+- Planning applications for developments near the railway are reviewed to make sure they include adequate drainage systems